On the wave equation in spacetimes of Goedel type: Solving the wave equation by an ansatz

-\section{Solving the wave equation by an Ansatz}
+\section{Solving the wave equation by an ansatz}

-In order to find the solutions of the d'Alembert equation in the spacetimes of G\"odel type we will make use of the fact, that these spacetimes are stationary, homogeneous and axially symmetric.
-Thus, we will assume that the solutions, $\Psi$, of the wave equation, $ \Box \Psi=0$, can be separated according to
+In order to find the solutions of the d'Alembert equation in the spacetimes of G\"odel type we will make use of the fact that these spacetimes are stationary, homogeneous and axially symmetric.
+The three cases mentioned in the introduction are obtained by setting

-where the function $\psi(x,\vp)$ should be periodic in $\vp$ with the period of $2\pi$.
-In the following we shall classify the allowed functions, $\psi(x,\vp)$, in the Lobachevsky and spherical cases separately.